yahoo/proxy-verifier/README.md

 ```

 Note that this example specifies the following:
-* Specifies a sequence of frames to be sent under the `client-request` node.
+* A sequence of frames to be sent under the `client-request` node.
 The order
   of the frames listed is the order of the frames that Proxy Verifier will send during
   the traffic replay of the stream.
 * Thus, in this case, the client terminates the stream after sending the DATA frame since